eMetaboHUB-MAMA/mama-paper/paper/paper.md

 ## Web application code information

 The web application was developed at the beginning of 2016, before the diffusion in our domains of Web Components frameworks like Angular or Vue 2 (both launched in September 2016).
 Nonetheless, we wanted to develop an application taking up these concepts: a lightweight WebApp client that calls a RESTful API.

-Technically, MAMA is based on [SB Admin 2](http://startbootstrap.com/template-overviews/sb-admin-2/), an open source admin dashboard template for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
+MAMA's WebApp is based on [SB Admin 2](http://startbootstrap.com/template-overviews/sb-admin-2/), an open source admin dashboard template for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This template uses the Twitter Bootstrap libraries and frameworks, jQuery and HighChart.
 We have forked the code of this proposed project through its [Apache 2.0](https://github.com/IronSummitMedia/startbootstrap-sb-admin-2/blob/gh-pages/LICENSE) license.

 ## RESTful API code information